| Accuracy & ResolutionTypes of Mass MeasurementWhen low molecular weight samples are being analysed using

 places are present.
 Such mistakes provide a nice demonstration

+of the difference between accuracy and precision.
 Even a monoisotopic mass peak has a finite width, resulting

 from imperfections in real-life mass analysers.
 This means that